hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

     ----------------------------------------------------------------------
     Traceback (most recent call last):
       File "/home/harry/workspace/tddjango_site/source/mysite/../mysite/polls/tests/test_views.py", line 98, in test_view_can_handle_votes_via_POST
-        self.assertEquals(choice1.votes, 4)
+        self.assertEquals(choice_in_db.votes, 4)
     AssertionError: 3 != 4

     ----------------------------------------------------------------------

 So, the first thing to do is increase the "votes" counter on the appropriate Choice object...
 Django puts POST data into a special dictionary on the request object, ``request.POST``, so let's use that - I'm adding three new lines at the beginning of the view:

 .. sourcecode:: python